ARTICLE I – NAME

 C. Training and Education Committee.
 The Training and Education Committee shall be responsible for training which includes both the training of members and educational programs offered to the larger community.
 The committee shall formulate and implement, with the advice of the Board of Directors, programs for the purpose of training and developing members, qualifying professional persons in the practice and teaching of group psychotherapy, and provide for other training needs of the Society.
 This Committee will keep the Institute Committee apprised of all training needs of the Society which may be fulfilled by an Institute meeting.

 D. Institute Committee.
-The Institute Committee shall be responsible for conducting an instructional meeting, ordinarily on an annual basis, serving both the Society and larger public.
-Selection of Institute speakers will be made by the Executive Committee upon recommendation by the Institute Committee and with the advice of the Board.
+The Institute Committee shall be responsible for planning and coordinating an experiential and educational meeting, usually held on an annual basis.
+Selection of Institute speakers will be made by the Executive Committee upon recommendation by the Institute Committee and advice of the Board.

-E. Publications Committee.
-The Publications Committee shall be responsible for publishing a newsletter for the purpose of informing members of the Society, and others, of matters of interest, and for such other publications of the Society as the Executive Committee may direct.
+E. Marketing and Publications Committee.
+The Marketing and Publications Committee shall be responsible for overseeing and developing representation of the Society through publications including the website, newsletter, marketing emails lists/email notices, social media, and other means.
 The policy of the Newsletter shall be determined by the Executive Committee with the advice of the Board.

 F. Finance Committee.
-The Finance Committee, chaired by the Treasurer, shall be responsbile for advising the Society in matters of both short and long term financial matters.
+The Finance Committee, chaired by the Treasurer, shall be responsible for advising the Society in matters of both short- and long-term financial matters.

 G. Continuing Education Committee.
 The Continuing Education Committee shall be responsible for all matters concerning continuing education credits for programs offered by the Society.